 Other Skills & Professions

-For those with qualifications, skills or ambitions not related to financial services, finding solid employment may require more research and legwork.
+For those with qualifications, skills or ambitions not related to financial or legal services, finding good employment may require more research and legwork.
 Most reputable recruitment agencies will be able to point you in the right direction and some may have vacancies within your field, so it will be a matter of researching those agencies that may be able to help you.

-If you have other skills or qualifications that place you outside of the financial services, there are other professions available in Cayman.
-If you are Caymanian, a Permanent Resident or currently on a work permit, you can register with the National Workforce Development Agency (NWDA): Tel (345) 945 3114 or www.nwda.gov.ky to have access to their database of jobs.
+If you are Caymanian, a Permanent Resident or currently on a work permit, you can register with the National Workforce Development Agency (NWDA) (Tel: (345) 945 3114 or www.nwda.gov.ky) to access their database of jobs.
 Employers from top firms have access to this database and regularly post job listings on this online system.
-The NWDA has a Career Assessment Centre and also provides free career counseling and training to Caymanians.
+The NWDA has a Career Assessment Centre and also provides free career counselling and training to Caymanians.

 When it comes to applying for government jobs, the Cayman Islands’ Government prefers job seekers to submit a completed official application form, a resumé and a cover letter.
 While the service (like any other country) prefers to hire their own citizens, there are quite a number of expatriates working within the civil service.